michaelmayer-hpe/Labs/Docker/README.md

 This is the end of this lab for now, we hope you enjoyed it.

 Github issues and pull requests to improve this lab are welcome.

+# Deploy a cloud native appication.

+TBC providing more details in next PRs.

+1.Clone the github repo
+2.Run the application locally using the compose file 3.Upload all the apps image to the registry
+4.Run the script deploy the application.
+5.Update the config.js file to allow access to the public ip.
+6.Eventually update swift config to recach swift.